7 Weeks: Live in America, 2003

 7 Weeks: Live in America, 2003 is the eighth release and first live album by Christian metal band Stryper.
 Released on May 18, 2004, it was recorded during the band's reunion tour in 2003.
-A live DVD, titled Stryper: Live in Puerto Rico was recorded during the band's sold out show in San Juan, Puerto Rico and was supposed to be released alongside the live album.
-The DVD was finally released on September, 2006.
+A live DVD, titled Stryper: Live in Puerto Rico was recorded during the band's sold-out show in San Juan, Puerto Rico and was supposed to be released alongside the live album.
+The DVD was finally released in September 2006.